syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ### Header Template

 The template design that applies on for the column header.
-To render template, HeaderTemplateID property of [Columns](http://help.syncfusion.com/aspnetmvc/grid/columns "Columns").
+To render template, `HeaderTemplateID` property of `Columns`.

 You can use JsRender syntax in the template.
 For more information about JsRender syntax, please refer [the link](http://www.jsviews.com/#jsrapi "the link").

-N> It's a standard way to enclose the [`template`](http://help.syncfusion.com/js/api/ejgrid#members:columns-template "template") within the `script` tag with `type` as `text/x-jsrender`.
+N> It's a standard way to enclose the `template` within the `script` tag with `type` as `text/x-jsrender`.

 The following code example describes the above behavior.